 Store the sautéed mushrooms in the fridge in an airtight container for up to 24 hours.
 You can reheat the cooked mushrooms in the microwave, but do it on low power so that the texture isn’t affected.
 You can also reheat them gently in a pan or in a pre-heated oven until they are cooked through.
 It’s advisable not to keep cooked mushrooms for more than 24 hours.

-What do you do with leftover sautéed mushrooms?
+What can you do with leftovers?

 These easy sautéed mushrooms are so flavorful, so if you have any leftover they are great to use in other recipes.
 Try them in Vegan Mushroom Gravy, Vegetable Frittata, Cast Iron Pizza or add them to some grain bowl recipes.
 These mushrooms are so tasty, so be sure not to let them go to waste!